At Stocksbridge Junior School, we want all of our children to get the best education and develop healthy behaviours for life.

 Parents or carers should complete a term time leave request form and submit to the school at least 20 days in advance of any proposed leave.
 Forms may be collected from our school office or downloaded below.

-We monitor punctuality at all times and contact parents for their support where punctuality becomes a concern.
+We monitor punctuality at all times and contact parents and carers for their support where punctuality becomes a concern.

 We meet with our Education Welfare Officer, Dale Edwardes, each half term to review the attendance and punctuality of our children and to identify where there are concerns.

-When a child’s attendance falls below the school target of 97%, we feel it is important to inform parents or carers, even though there may be a legitimate reason for their child’s absence from school.
+When a child’s attendance falls below the school target of 92%, we feel it is important to inform parents or carers, even though there may be a legitimate reason for their child’s absence from school.
 We ask for parent and carer support in all of these cases in order to improve patterns of attendance.
+Parents and Carers will be promptly informed of any concerns and pathways to improving attendance or punctuality will be discussed and agreed.

 Where attendance issues persist, parents risk the possibility of a local authority fine.